EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Online RL

-For our initial results with online RL, we designed an online policy as follows.
-First, we modify our autoregressive proposal distribution $\muas$ by dividing the logits of all softmaxes by $\tau > 1$.
-This has the effect of smoothing the $\muas$ distribution, increasing the probability of sampling actions from the low-density regions and the boundaries of the support.
-Given this online proposal distribution, we need a criteria by which to choose amongst sampled actions.
-We use a UCB-style exploration criterion as follows:
+EMaQ is designed to remain within the support of the provided training distribution.
+This however, is problematic for online RL which requires good exploration interleaved with RL updates.
+To this end, first, we modify our autoregressive proposal distribution $\muas$ by dividing the logits of all softmaxes by $\tau > 1$.
+This has the effect of smoothing the $\muas$ distribution, and increasing the probability of sampling actions from the low-density regions and the boundaries of the support.
+Given this online proposal distribution, a criteria is required by which to choose amongst sampled actions.
+While there exists a rich literature on how to design effective RL exploration policies~\citep{weng_2020}, in this work we used a simple UCB-style exploration criterion~\citep{chen2017ucb} as follows:

 Given $N$ sampled actions from the modified proposal distribution, we take the action with highest $Q^{\mbox{explore}}$.
-In our experiments thus far we have used $\lambda = 1.0$ and focused our hyperprameter search on the value of the softmax temperature $\tau$.

-We have not yet tested exploration methods such as 1) using the max of the Q functions, and 2) in each episode randomly choosing one of the Q functions and acting greedily according to that Q function.